MicroLua/MicroLua/README.md

 ### What's the relationship with MicroLua DS?

-[MicroLua DS](https://sourceforge.net/projects/microlua/) was a development environment allowing to build apps for the Nintendo DS in Lua.
+[MicroLua DS](https://sourceforge.net/projects/microlua/) was a development environment for building apps for the Nintendo DS in Lua.
 It was last released in January 2014.
 MicroLua has no relationship with MicroLua DS.

 While the naming conflict is unfortunate, I felt that almost 10 years of inactivity was long enough that it was fair game to re-use the name.